larabros/elogram/CONTRIBUTING.md

 ## Documentation

-Documentation for this project is available at http://elogram.readthedocs.org.
+Documentation for this project is available at the [ReadTheDocs page](http://elogram.readthedocs.org).

-Documentation for the API is available at http://elogram.readthedocs.org/en/latest/_static/api.
+The API reference documentation is available at [here](http://elogram.readthedocs.org/en/stable/Larabros/Elogram/index.html).

 ## Guidelines

 - **PSR-2 Coding Standard:** The easiest way to apply [the code standard]((https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)) is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).

-- **PHP 5.5:** Elogram has a minimum PHP version requirement of PHP 5.5.
-Pull requests must not require a PHP version greater than PHP 5.5 unless the feature is only utilized conditionally.
+- **PHP 5.5.9:** Elogram has a minimum PHP version requirement of PHP 5.5.9.
+Pull requests must not require a PHP version greater than PHP 5.5.9 unless the feature is only utilized conditionally.

 - **Add tests!:** All pull requests must include unit tests to ensure the change works as expected and to prevent regressions.